LiriFang/Final-project/README.md

 ## Instructions on how to use the program:

-User only needs to run the program and enter the time he/she will arrive at school.
+User only needs to run the program and enter the time and day he/she will arrive at school.
 The system will generate a probability of he/she can successfully find a parking place near the school building.

 ## Sources Used: